nextpyp/pyp/docs/guide/picking3d.rst

 .. tip::

-    For templates downloaded from the EMDB that have white protein density over dark background, select the ``Invert`` option to match the constrast in the tomograms
+    For templates downloaded from the EMDB that have white protein density over dark background, select the ``Invert`` option to match the contrast in the tomograms

 Geometry-based picking blocks
 =============================

-``nextPYP``'s geometry-based picking is used detect membrane proteins attached to the surface of virions or vesicles, as described in `Liu et al. (2023) <https://cryoem.cs.duke.edu/node/nextpyp-a-comprehensive-and-scalable-platform-for-characterizing-protein-variability-in-situ-using-single-particle-cryo-electron-tomography/>`_ .
-The method has three stages:
+``nextPYP``'s geometry-based picking is used to detect membrane proteins attached to the surface of virions or vesicles, as described in `Liu et al. (2023) <https://cryoem.cs.duke.edu/node/nextpyp-a-comprehensive-and-scalable-platform-for-characterizing-protein-variability-in-situ-using-single-particle-cryo-electron-tomography/>`_.
+The method is composed of three stages:

 Detection of virion centers
 ---------------------------